-One of the biggest mistakes intermediate to advanced trainees like you make, stopping you from achieving your best body composition ever… is following the same nutrition hierarchy you used to follow for fat loss.
+One of the biggest mistakes people who've been training for 2+ years like you make, is following the same nutrition hierarchy you used to follow for fat loss.

 4. Nutrient Timing

 This is what we use for our online clients focused on fat loss, and you should as well… when fat loss is the focus.

 But as an intermediate to advanced female or male trainee, you’ve realized that achieving your best body composition requires not just losing fat, but also periods of time devoted to building muscle (the Building Phase, as we call it within online coaching).

 And to get the most out of your Building Phase, your nutrition hierarchy needs to look much different than it would in a fat loss phase.

 Per usual, we do things a bit different here, but that's exactly why our online clients get such superior results.

 Without further ado, The Nutrition Hierarchy For Building Muscle: